grnet/snf-image/docs/interface.rst

    exists in the above-mentioned location.
 For more information on "answer files" please refer to :ref:`windows-deployment`.

+ * **OFFLINE_NTFSRESIZE**
+   When deploying a Windows Image, perform an offline NTFS resize, instead of setting up the Unattend.xml file so SYSPREP executes a custom DISKPART script to perform an online resize during the first boot.
+Note NTFS is left dirty and will be checked automatically on first boot when performing an offline NTFS resize.
+Define the *OFFLINE_NTFSRESIZE_NOCHECK* property to a non-empty value to disable this behavior (this is dangerous).
+   For more information on "answer files" please refer to :ref:`windows-deployment`.

+ * **OFFLINE_NTFSRESIZE_NOCHECK**
+   Set this property to a non-empty value to skip the NTFS check performed by Windows upon the first boot when performing an offline NTFS resize (see the *OFFLINE_NTFSRESIZE* property).
+Skipping the initial filesystem check is dangerous, as it may lead to bugs of the offline NTFS resize procedure going undetected.

  * **PASSWD_HASHING_METHOD=md5|sha1|blowfish|sha256|sha512**
    This property can be used on Unix instances to specify the method to be used to hash the users password.
 By default this is determined by the type of the